The quantized walled Brauer algebra and mixed tensor space: The action of oriented tangles

-\begin{lem} For each $\mathbf i,\mathbf j\in I(n,m)$, the map $\psi_{\mathbf i,\mathbf j}:\mathcal{U}_{I,J}\to R$ defined in Procedure~\ref{procedure} is independent of the choice of the total ordering on the starting vertices compatible with the partial ordering given by $(\mathbf i,\mathbf j)$. \end{lem} \begin{proof} Suppose that we have two different total orderings on the starting vertices.
-We may assume that they only differ in the total ordering of two starting vertices $\beta_1$ and $\beta_2$ with the same index lying in two adjacent layers, that is no strand over-crosses the one strand and under-crosses the other strand.
-Let $T$ be a descending tangle with respect to the first total ordering.
-If $s(\beta_1)$ and $s(\beta_2)$ do not cross, then $T$ is descending with respect to the second total ordering.
-If they do cross, and the crossing is of the kind $\raisebox{-.1cm}{\epsfbox{crossings.1}}$, we get a factor $q^{-1}$ in the first total ordering.
-To write $T$ as a linear combination of descending tangles with respect to the second total ordering, apply relation~$(O1)$.
-Note that the number of horizontal strands on the top from left to right starting at a vertex with index $i$ minus the number of such strands on the bottom is the same in the linear combination and in $T$.
-Thus we get a factor $q$ and a factor $q^{-1}-q$, summing up to $q^{-1}$.
-A similar argument works for a crossing $\raisebox{-.1cm}{\epsfbox{crossings.2}}$. \end{proof}
+\begin{lem} For each $\mathbf i,\mathbf j\in I(n,m)$, the map $\psi_{\mathbf i,\mathbf j}:\mathcal{U}_{I,J}\to R$ defined in Procedure~\ref{procedure} is independent of the choice of the total ordering on the starting vertices compatible with the partial ordering given by $(\mathbf i,\mathbf j)$. \end{lem} \begin{proof} Suppose that we have two different total orderings on the set of starting vertices.
+Then the first ordering is obtained from the second one by permuting starting vertices with the same index.
+We may assume that they only differ in the total ordering of two starting vertices $\beta_1$ and $\beta_2$ which are adjacent in both of these orderings, which means that they are indexed by the same number and lie in two adjacent layers.
+Thus if $T$ is a descending tangle with respect to one of these orderings, then there is no strand that over-crosses one of the strands starting in $\beta_1$ and $\beta_2$ and under-crosses the other strand.

+Let $T$ be a descending oriented tangle with respect to the first total ordering.
+If $s(\beta_1)$ and $s(\beta_2)$ do not cross, then $T$ is descending with respect to the second total ordering and $\psi_{\mathbf i,\mathbf j}(T)$ is the same for both orderings.